gextech/oh-my-deps/README.md

 - This is not an RequireJS implementation.
 - Under development. &infin;

+Since `0.0.4` all callbacks are invoked after `DOMContentLoaded` is done.

 OMD was designed for working with existing libraries in the Bower registry.

 Most of them are in their own namespaces or their globals are not enough harmful.